Add Scroll

 What is a scroll?

 A Scroll feeds products into a Rotating Machine.
 The products are in a buffer as they move into the start of the Scroll.
 At the end of the scroll, the products move into a star-wheel.
-The star-wheel feeds the products into the rotating machine.
+The star-wheel feeds the products into a rotating machine.

 The pitch of the products in the buffer, at the start of the scroll, is the same as the length of the product.
-The products are moved apart by the scroll until their pitch becomes the same as the pockets in the star-wheel, that is at the end of the scroll.
+The products are moved apart by the scroll until their pitch is the same as the pockets in the star-wheel, that is at the end of the scroll.
 The pitch of the products on the star-wheel is the same as the pitch of the products on the Rotary Machine.

 Other names for a Scroll are: Feedscrew, Worm.